From EDM to Indie, from Singapore to Pattaya in Thailand, these music festivals around Asia are worth travelling for if you love your live music!

-BMMF, December (exact dates TBA), Pak Chong District, Thailand
+BMMF, 7-8 December Pak Chong District, Thailand

-Epizode, 28th Dec 2018 – 08th Jan 2019, Phu Quoc Island, Vietnam
+Epizode, 27 Dec 2019 – 7 Jan 2020, Phu Quoc Island, Vietnam

-Sonar Hong Kong 2018, Hong Kong
+Sonar Hong Kong 2019, Hong Kong

 Linking music, creativity and technology, Sónar, which was founded in Barcelona has a well-earned reputation for uniting electronic music lovers and creative people from different disciplines and communities, offering a unique platform for cultural collaboration.
 Though the lineup is not yet announced, tickets are selling out fast!

-Sonar Hong Kong 2018, 17 Mar, Hong Kong Science Park, 2 Science Park W Ave, Sha Tin, Hong Kong
+Sonar Hong Kong 2019, 13 April, Hong Kong Science Park, 2 Science Park W Ave, Sha Tin, Hong Kong

-Singapore International Jazz Festival 2018, Singapore
+Singapore International Jazz Festival 2019, Singapore

 The Singapore International Jazz Festival (SingJazz) is a huge event that brings together many local and international artists in one massive festival.
-For lovers of all things jazz, blues, soul, bluegrass and swing, you will certainly be entertained with a jam packed line-up of some fantastic musicians and singers.
-In the previous years, SingJazz has hosted such artists as David Foster, Basement Jaxx, Corinne Bailey Rae, Incognito and Nik West, to name but a few – 2018’s lineup is not out yet but doesn’t mean you should stop checking!
+For lovers of all things jazz, blues, soul, bluegrass and swing, you will certainly be entertained with a jam-packed line-up of some fantastic musicians and singers.
+In the previous years, SingJazz has hosted such artists as David Foster, Basement Jaxx, Corinne Bailey Rae, Incognito and Nik West, to name but a few – 2019’s lineup is not out yet but doesn’t mean you should stop checking!

-Great Wall Festival 2018, China
+Great Wall Festival 2019, China

-Great Wall Festival, 19-20 May, Huairou, China
+Great Wall Festival, 18-19 May, Huairou, China

-Ultra Music Festival 2018, Singapore
+Ultra Music Festival 2019, Singapore

 Zoukout’s cousin, Ultra, offers the same intensity of partying and features a stellar line-up of international and regional artists.
 For all the party animals out there, it’s the ideal opportunity to unleash your inner maniacal side.
 The night promises excessively loud music, ear deafening beat drops, and definitely plenty of fun (and sweat).
 Don’t miss out on this chance for non-stop raving.